benmullin333/pips/README.md

 They have GIS info for States, Counties, Metropolitan Areas, Places (cities and towns), and congressional districts. https://www.census.gov/geo/maps-data/data/tiger-line.html

-The US States shapefile is included the test_data folder.
+The US States shapefile is included the test_files folder.

 Given a GPS coordinate, this library will return the shape and data for the polygon(s) that it intersects with.

+EFFICIENCY:

 This library works by using a goroutine to check all shape bounding boxes concurrently.
 If a shape's bounding box is intersected, then pips will perform a point in polygon computation for that shape.